pixelgrade/open-hours/README.txt

 3. Start adding either your business' schedule or the current status of your operations through our Widgets or Shortcodes

 == Changelog ==

+= 1.0.8 =
+* We did several compatibility checks with the latest WordPress releases, so everything will be working smoothly

 = 1.0.7 =
 * Fixed a couple of styling issues in the Customizer